bheisler/blog-hugo-source/content/post/experiments-in-nes-jit-compilation.md

 location in ROM, the [nes_analyst module](https://github.com/bheisler/Corrosion/blob/develop/src/cpu/nes_analyst.rs)
 is used to collect information about the code to be compiled.
-The primary responsibility of nes_analyst is to determine where the end of the current function is.
-Including this logic in the compiler module itself would further increase the complexity of that code, so it's done as a separate pass.
+The primary responsibility of nes_analyst is to determine where the end of the current function is and collect information about the instructions it contains.
 This is done using a very simplistic algorithm that I copied from Dolphin.
 It decodes instructions until it finds the first unconditional exit point (eg. returns, jumps or calls to other functions).
 To ignore the conditional exit points, it tracks the target address of the farthest forward-facing branch it's seen; any exit point before that is conditional.
 This approach does occasionally overestimate the length of the actual function, but it's simple and fast.
-The nes_analyst module is also responsible for indentifying which instructions are the targets of branches and which instructions change or use which processor flags, which is used later in the compilation process.
-The code for the nes_analyst is somewhat cluttered as a side effect of using the `decode_opcode!` macro which is designed for the CPU interpreter, but it's still understandable.
+The nes_analyst module is also responsible for identifying which instructions are the targets of branches and which instructions change or use which processor flags, which is used later in the compilation process.
+Decoding opcodes is done using the `decode_opcode!` macro which expands to a giant match structure that calls the appropriate functions. `decode_opcode!` has handling for the various addressing modes which we don't really need here, so there is some clutter, but it works well enough.

 As mentioned earlier, Corrosion doesn't have a register allocator.
-It's quite common for emulated CPU's to have more registers than the host CPU, especially since many JIT compilers compile to the relatively register-light x86 and x64 instruction sets.
+It's quite common for emulated CPU's to have more registers than the host CPU, especially since many JIT compilers run on the relatively register-light x86 and x64 instruction sets.
 As a result, they need to do the extra step of determining which emulated registers should be represented by host registers and which should be stored in memory at any given point in the code.
 Conveniently,